AstarNetwork/astar-docs/docs/integrations/bridges/cbridge.md

 ## How to withdraw ASTR from Exchanges

 First, visit [Astar Portal](https://portal.astar.network/#/balance/wallet) with Polkadot.js.
-If you don't have it, you can get the Polkadot.js extension [here](https://polkadot.js.org/extension/).
+If you don't have Polkadot.js extension, you can get it [here](https://polkadot.js.org/extension/).

 ![1](img/1.png)